Glenhuntly tram depot

-Glenhuntly tram depot is located on Glen Huntly Road, Caulfield South, a suburb of Melbourne, Australia.
+Glenhuntly tram depot is located on Glen Huntly Road, Caulfield a suburb in Melbourne, Victoria, Australia.
 Operated by Yarra Trams, it is one of eight tram depots on the Melbourne tram network.

 History

 Glenhuntly tram depot opened in 1923 and is one of eight depots on the Yarra Trams network.

 When the Public Transport Corporation was privatised in August 1999, Glenhuntly depot passed to M>Tram.
 It passed to Yarra Trams when it took control of the entire tram network in April 2004.

 Layout

 The main yard has 12 roads, six of these inside a maintenance shed.
 A single, double-track entrance exists, one for trams entering the depot and the other for trams leaving the depot.